-Once in I am escorted to the main temple area , I am left there to wonder around but the eyes of both armies are always after me.
-I am never alone.
+Once I left my passport, a Thai soldier escorted me to the main temple area where I could wander around, but with the eyes of both armies always on me.
+I was never alone.

-Yes, I am a bit nervous, if only for the fact that this is nobody’s land and I have no passport with me.
+Yes, I was a bit nervous, if only for the fact that this was nobody’s land and I had no passport with me.

-The temple is just beautiful, maybe only for the fact that I am alone (beside the soldiers) without any other visitor.
-Clearly this is not a touristy place.
+The temple was just beautiful, maybe only for the fact that I was alone (besides the soldiers) without any other visitor.
+Clearly, this is not a touristy place.

 Where did I sleep

-There are no accommodation close to the Ta Moan temple.
-It’s also a bit of the trip to get there too but totally worthy because of the situation in which is this nobody’s land (or everybody’s land I should say).
-If you are passionate about the Khmer history you should add it to your bucket list and make the effort
+There is no accommodation close to the Ta Moan temple.
+It’s also a bit of a trip to get there but totally worth it in my opinion.
+If you are passionate about Khmer history you should add it to your bucket list and make the effort.

 I decided to sleep in Nang Rong and keep the small town as a base to visit, beside Ta Moan, the Prasat Phanom Rung Historical Park and the Muang Tam sanctuary.